-Downsview Park did not generate revenue from its programs and events, due to temporary closure resulting from the COVID-19 pandemic.
+Downsview Park generated \$0.1 of revenue year-to-date from its programs and events.
+During the comparable prior year period, it was unable to generate any revenue due to its temporary closure resulting from the COVID-19 pandemic.

 3) Rental Operations